 4.2 Instructor Evaluation Procedures

 The cooking lab grade will be based on participation.
 Unexcused late arrival, excessive phone usage and leaving for extended periods during the lab may be considered lack of participation with points deducted accordingly in five point increments.

 5.0 General Procedures

 The online lesson and required reading may be done any time prior to the cooking lab portion of class.
-The cooking lab will meet at Pulaski Technical College, Culinary Arts and Hospitality Management Institute each Thursday 5-8pm during the 8 week session.
-The address is 13000 Interstate 30, Little Rock, Arkansas 72210.
-You will be traveling during “rush hour”, please be sure to allot adequate travel time as drive time may exceed 30 minutes.
+The cooking lab will meet at the kitchen on the UAMS campus (Institute on Aging building) each Thursday 5-8 p.m. during the eight week session.

 6.0 Class Attendance/Conduct/Dress Code Policy